nixworks/public/news/2005/03/29/README.md

 ##### Spain
 ### [ Spanish prime minister Zapatero signs an agreement with president Hugo Chavez of Venezuela on the sale of warships and military transport planes.
 Conservative opposition leader Mariano Rajoy denounces the sale. ](/news/2005/03/29/spanish-prime-minister-zapatero-signs-an-agreement-with-president-hugo-cha-vez-of-venezuela-on-the-sale-of-warships-and-military-transport.md)
-_Context: Venezuela, Mariano Rajoy, Jose Luis Rodriguez Zapatero, Hugo Chavez, Spain, warships_
+_Context: Jose Luis Rodriguez Zapatero, Venezuela, Hugo Chavez, Spain, Mariano Rajoy, warships_

 ##### Mongolia
 ### [ Political activists in Mongolia demonstrate in Ulan Bator for new elections. ](/news/2005/03/29/political-activists-in-mongolia-demonstrate-in-ulan-bator-for-new-elections.md)
-_Context: Mongolia, Ulan Bator_
+_Context: Ulan Bator, Mongolia_

 ##### Kenya
 ### [ Kenya recalls 70 diplomats from its embassies due to cash shortage; none of them are ambassadors. ](/news/2005/03/29/kenya-recalls-70-diplomats-from-its-embassies-due-to-cash-shortage-none-of-them-are-ambassadors.md)